Saving Data Using JSON Parameters

 s02usp_cashbookPROCEDUREs02.usp_cashbook_update

-All the configurations above are optional as SaveToDB products link procedures automatically by the _insert, _update, and _delete suffixes.
+All configurations above are optional, as SaveToDB products automatically link procedures using the _insert, _update, and _delete suffixes.

-You can use this technique even without installed SaveToDB Framework.
+You can use this technique even without the SaveToDB Framework.

-The second configuration rows contain a single update procedure.
-Use this for procedures with the json_changes parameters or when you use the same procedure for all operations (see below).
+The second configuration row contains a single update procedure.
+Use this for procedures with the json_changes parameters or when the same procedure is used for all operations (see below).

 Implementation Details